Projects

 - Joint attention in blind and visually impaired children and their sighted peers

-- Hybrid technologies for community spaces inclusive of people living with dementia and their social groups
+- Technologies for community spaces inclusive of people living with dementia and their social groups

 - Olfactory displays in exergames for people with dementia